-The following two tables feature the highest-ranking economic development projects.
+Figure 13A and Figure 13B, found on the next pages, feature the highest-ranking economic development projects.
 There are 9 bicycle/pedestrian and 12 roadway projects that score at least 39 out of a possible 45 economic development points.

-Highest Scoring Bicycle/Pedestrian Projects: Economic Development
+Figure 13A: Highest Scoring Bicycle/Pedestrian Projects: Economic Development